 Click here to complete a Volunteer Application.

-** Parents and legal guardians MUST go through the Volunteer process and accompany your youth during all visits to the shelter.
+** Parents and legal guardians MUST go through the Volunteer process and accompany minors (under 18 years) during all visits to the shelter.
 Minors may never be unattended or be dropped off for any volunteer activity both onsite and offsite.
-If a different parent or guardian will be accompanying a minor to the shelter, he/she must go through the same volunteer process.
+If a different parent or guardian will be accompanying a minor to the shelter, he/she must go through the same volunteer process and have equal training as their child.

 Click here to learn about fostering!